openshift/osd-operators-registry/README.md

 - push - pushes the container image
 - git-commit - commits `catalog-manifests/`
 - git-push - pushes current branch
+- check-operator-images - verifies dependent operator images can be pulled

 The following variables (with defaults) are available for overriding by the user of `make`: